rcho100/community-library-api/README.md

 For the repo to the Javascript frontend portion of this application, please go to: https://github.com/rcho100/community-library-frontend

-## Installation
+## Installation & Usage

 Clone this repo(git@github.com:rcho100/community-library-api.git) onto your computer.
 In your terminal, cd to the community-library-api folder.
 Run bundle install to load the Ruby gems and dependencies.
 Have a Postgres server running.
 Then run rails db:migrate and rails db:seed to migrate the migration files and seed the database with books.

-## Usage

 Run the Community Library API on your local machine by running the rails server and navigating to the localhost url link provided in the terminal.
 Type 'CTRL + C' to exit out of the server.

+For the frontend portion of this app, please see the link above and clone that repo(git@github.com:rcho100/community-library-frontend.git) onto your computer.
+In your terminal, cd to the community-library-frontend folder and open the index.html file.

 ## Built With

 For the backend:

-Ruby
+- Ruby
-Rails API
+- Rails API
-Bcrypt
+- Bcrypt
-Fast JSON API
+- Fast JSON API
-JWT
+- JWT
-PostgreSQL
+- PostgreSQL

-For the frontend:
+For the Frontend:

-Javascript
+- Javascript
-JWT
+- JWT
-HTML
+- HTML
-CSS
+- CSS

 ## Contributing